paulndungu/AWS-Certified-Cloud-Practitioner-Certification-Notes/README.md

 **S3 One Zone-Infrequent Access (S3 One Zone-IA):**

+- Unlike S3 Standard and S3 Standard-IA, which store data in a minimum of three Availability Zones, S3 One Zone-IA stores data in a single Availability Zone and is to be considered if you want to save costs on storage and you can easily reproduce your data in the event of an Availability Zone failure
 - Stores data in a single AWS Availability Zone for cost savings.
 - Suitable for less frequently accessed data.
 - Requires a minimum storage duration of 30 days.